YegorKozlov/aem_ams_dispatcher/README.md

 The AMS Dispatcher Docker Image leverages the [Official CentOS systemd docker container](https://hub.docker.com/r/centos/systemd/).
 *systemd* is important because AMS runs HTTPd as a systemd service and reads variables from _/etc/sysconfig/httpd_ on service startup.

-!
-Note that /etc/sysconfig/httpd is specific to centos-based distributions which include Centos, Red Hat and Amazon Linux.
+> :warning: Note that /etc/sysconfig/httpd is specific to centos-based distributions which include Centos, Red Hat and Amazon Linux.
+It may not work in other LInux distros.

 ```dockerfile
 FROM centos/systemd